Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 ### Activate Qiime 2 Enviornment
-Anytime we want to use qiime2 on the server we need to activate the Qiime 2 environmen.
+Anytime we want to use qiime2 on the server we need to activate the Qiime 2 environment.
 The server is a shared resource and we may want to be able to use different version of programs, like blast or R or Python than Qiime 2 requires.
 To enable this Qiime 2 is given its own working environment with the exact version of all the programs it requires.
 Qiime 2 currently puts out a new version about every 3 months.
 This tutorial will use qiime2 version 2022.8.

 ~~~bash
 #      version: qiime2-year.month